 In sharp contrast to impressionism’s watercolor softness and delicate innocence, expressionism represents the darker aspects of the human unconscious.

-Psychologist, musicologist, and composer Theodor Adorno stated that “the depiction of fear lies at the centre” of expressionist music, and so the “harmonious, affirmative element of art is banished.”
+Psychologist, musicologist, and composer Theodor Adorno stated that “the depiction of fear lies at the center” of expressionist music, and so the “harmonious, affirmative element of art is banished.”

 We can think of expressionist music as a complement to expressionist paintings.